WillyLutz/tahynavirus-electrical-analysis/README.md

 ## Development context
 This project is developed in the context of public research in biology.
-It has been developed as support for the publication <ins>_**Emma Partiot, Aurélie Hirschler, Sophie Colomb, Willy Lutz, Tine Claeys, François Delalande, et al. Trans-synaptic dwelling of SARS-CoV-2 particles perturbs neural synapse organization and function.
-BioRxiv.
-2022.**_</ins>.
+It has been developed as support for a publication not disclosed here.

 ## Visuals and resulting figures
 On this part you will have a quick overview on the different resulting figures possible with this project.
 They will be given without context and are for